 On January 14, 2013, the Company hired a new CEO.
 The employment agreement requires annual compensation of \$175,000 that will be accrued and deferred until at least January 1, 2014.
 Additionally, the agreement requires the issuance of 2,000,000 options with an exercise price of \$1.00 for a term of five years.
 The options are not exercisable until at least January 1, 2014, and are only exercisable after reaching certain financial terms and conditions.
 Due to these restrictions, no accrual has been made for the issuance of these options.

 NOTE 17 - OPERATING EXPENSES

-Operating expenses consisted of the following for the three months ended March 31, 2013 and 2012, respectively:
+Operating expenses consisted of the following for the three months and six months ended June 30, 2013 and 2012, respectively: